 Although I do buy poppies every year, my great grandfather actually fought in WWI and my dad was in the Royal Air Force in England.
 So yes, I know the sacrifice of soldiers and veterans.

-“I am an ally for these communities,” he further stated.
+“I am an ally for these communities.”

 “I have worked all my life to try and create opportunities for people, to fight against racism and intolerance, and I can just stand here and say I made a mistake when I was younger, and I wish I hadn’t.”

-Don Cherry, it’s unfortunate that you had to get fired, for what everyone does.
-(I am so sorry)
+Don Cherry, it’s unfortunate that you had to get fired for what everyone does.
+I am so sorry.

-“They’re afraid, I mean look what happened to me,” Cherry told host Jeff Sammut.
-“And they’re afraid and that’s the way it is.
+“They’re afraid.
+I mean, look what happened to me.
+And they’re afraid, and that’s the way it is.
 And I’m not afraid, never have been afraid, and I paid for it with my job.
+Canada hasn’t changed, it’s just that the people that follow me keep their mouths shut.”

-She said, “a certain type of person in my mind, in my experience, who does” and “they all tended to be white boys who were, let’s say, not very nice.”
+“A certain type of person in my mind, in my experience, who does” and “they all tended to be white boys who were, let’s say, not very nice.”

-Why didn’t they take a commercial break? (and fire her on it?)
+Why didn’t they take a commercial break?

-Nope, she kept going: (gloves off now)
+Nope, she kept going:

 “For me, Don Cherry is the walking and talking representative of that type.”

-Game over……
+Game over.

-I never said every white boy, just the ones whose unsavoury behaviour, which didn’t feel very Canadian, I witnessed.
-Because of this, I am guilty of having conflicted feelings about hockey being so closely linked to our national identity
+When she was called out for her remarks, she said: “I never said every white boy, just the ones whose unsavoury behaviour, which didn’t feel very Canadian, I witnessed.
+Because of this, I am guilty of having conflicted feelings about hockey being so closely linked to our national identity.”

-1.What you said
+What you said

 We are in the age, that yes, we have freedom of speech, but there are always consequences for it when it offends or hurts people.